“The conviction of Timothy Evans is now recognized to have been one of the most notorious, if not the most notorious, miscarriages of justice.”

 The execution of Timothy Evans isn’t haunting because of the crime he was convicted of.
 It’s the fact that he wasn’t the man who did it.

-Charged with killing his wife and daughter, the 25-year-old Evans told the court he was innocent and that it was his downstairs neighbor, John Christie, who was responsible.
+Charged with killing his wife and daughter, 25-year-old Timothy Evans told the court he was innocent and that it was his neighbor who lived downstairs, John Christie, that was responsible.
 Despite his pleas, Evans was found guilty and hanged.

 Three years later, authorities discovered that Christie was a serial killer.
 During his trial, he confessed to killing Evans’ wife in one of the most staggering cases of judicial failure.